-What I like most about these are they will work for so many different occasions or themes.
-You can give them for a man’s birthday (think hunting), Christmas, Father’s Day or you can use them in a woodland set.
+What I like most about these is they will work for so many different occasions or themes.
+You can give them for a man’s birthday (think hunting), Christmas, Father’s Day or you can use them in a woodland setting.
 Best of all, you can give them to a country loving Nana like me!

 Supplies for Reindeer Head Cookies:

 - Sugar Cookie Recipe, Chocolate Roll-Out Cookies or Gingerbread Cookies

 - Royal Icing-Full batch of Antonia’s Royal Icing or Half a Batch of Royal Icing

 Icing Colors in Decorating Bags with a Coupler Fitted with a #2 Decorating tip:

 Rustic Deer Head Video:

 Here’s a little tip for you.
 Did you see the wet icing moving like the blob as I airbrushed?
 I think it’s funny.
 Just remember if you choose to airbrush when the icing is wet, do it immediately after you pipe it.
 If you wait until the icing forms a crust, the air from the airbrush gun can cause the icing to crack.